10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 - A = KD when JA = Jmax/2.

-These are the same conditions we detailed for our understanding of the binding equation.
+These are the same conditions we detailed for understanding the binding equation.

 Vcell Model: